Category: Projects

 Returning to Transitional Justice in Yemen.
 A Backgrounder on the Commission on the Forcibly Retired in the Southern Governorates

-This report focuses on the work of the Commission on the Forcibly Retired in the Southern Governorates, which was established in the framework of the GCC Initiative.
+This CARPO Report focuses on the work of the Commission on the Forcibly Retired in the Southern Governorates, which was established in the framework of the GCC Initiative.
 The author argues that if the unity of Yemen is to be preserved, the only path forward is to take concrete and earnest steps to rebuild trust between North and South through transitional justice, once the ongoing war has come to an end.
+Such a trust-building process can—amongst others—build on the work of the Commission presented here.
+The CARPO Report thus concludes with respective recommendations.

 Know Your Enemy – Iranian and Saudi Perspectives on ISIL